Last Updated: February 25, 2026

 Email: info@promissory.com

 If you are a Nevada resident, you have the right to opt-out of the sale of certain personal information to third parties.
 You can exercise this right by emailing us at info@promissory.com.
-Please note that we do not currently sell data triggering that statute's opt-out requirements.
+Promissory does not currently sell personal information in a manner that triggers that statute's opt-out requirements.

 CCPA Privacy Notice Supplement